An example of a simple double Lie algebra: Introduction

 \section{Introduction}

-In~2008~\cite{DoublePoisson}, M. Van den Bergh introduced the notion of double Poisson algebra in attempt to develop noncommutative geometry.
+In~2008~\cite{DoublePoisson}, M. Van den Bergh introduced the notion of a double Poisson algebra developing noncommutative geometry.
 For this, he followed the Kontsevich---Rosenberg principle saying that a~structure on an associative algebra has geometric meaning if it induces standard geometric structures on its representation spaces.